Harry-GRO/Melody-Lab/README.md

 ### Audio Playback & Controls
 - Upload audio files directly from your device (supports MP3, OGG, FLAC, WebM and more)
-- Play/pause controls with a real-time progress bar
+- Play/pause with real-time waveform visualiser
-- Seek to any point in the track by clicking the progress bar
+- Click anywhere on the waveform to seek to that position
+- Keyboard shortcuts for all core actions

 ### Audio Manipulation
 - **Volume** — Adjust playback volume from 0% to 150%